build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ## Scaling Apache Airflow

 Like many open source technologies, there are many ways in which you can configure and deploy Apache Airflow.
-For some, self managing Apache Airflow is the right path for them to take.
-For others, the availability of managed services such as Managed Workflows for Apache Airflow (MWAA), has helped reduce the complexity and operation burden for running Apache Airflow, and opened this up for more Builders to start using it.
+For some, self managing Apache Airflow is the right path to take.
+For others, the availability of managed services, such as Managed Workflows for Apache Airflow (MWAA), has helped reduce the complexity and operation burden for running Apache Airflow, and opened this up for more Builders to start using it.

 It is worth spending some time to understand some of the challenges scaling Apache Airflow.
 So what are some of the challenges?